Enol-Phalaeno/Empire-of-Eeveelutions/README.md

 Immediate:

+* Find/make a way to allow for Megaevolution perks to be applied if you take the Psionic or Cybernetic routes.
+Currently there's only the way to do so
 * Rebalance remaining non-legendary pokemon weapons for 3.6
 * Fix any remaining Localization issues.
 * Fix breed/assemble abuse by adding the condition that it can only be activated if availble jobs and unemployment are both above zero.